 Our brains love a shortcut, and shortcuts for the brain are using the same established patterns of behaviour rather than trying to create novel ones.
 This could be why your attempts to become healthy, your efforts to improve your financial situation, and your relationships always end up the same way.
 We’re doomed to repeat ourselves unless we change our established behaviours to something better.

 In a nutshell, if it can’t be done perfectly then maybe it shouldn’t be done at all.
 The problem with that is that nothing is perfect, and we’d never do anything if we applied that to everything we did in our lives, so why apply it selectively in order to sabotage ourselves?
 I was terrible for this one, although nowadays it’s not I’m not so bad with it.

 As is the problem with modern society, there are just so many options available to us that for a lot of us, it can lead to decision paralysis.
 We simply can’t make up our minds, and thus we become stuck.
 You might also know this as overchoice or the paradox of choice.

 According to Psychology Today, research shows that if you have an abundance of options before you, you’ll end up less satisfied with your final decision than if you’d had fewer options to begin with.
 I would hypothesis that with more options comes more doubt about if you made the right choice.

 This one only really bothers me when it comes to food unless I’m craving something particular, as I find it hard to pick something to eat.
-I have a weird relationship with food (My Relationship With Food), and I can struggle to eat food I’m not craving, which results in an unsatisfactory eating experience.
+I have a weird relationship with food (Did Poor Mental Health Cause My Unhealthy Relationship With Food?), and I can struggle to eat food I’m not craving, which results in an unsatisfactory eating experience.
 I use to just starve myself until I craved something, then eat.
 But I can’t do that now I have reactive hypoglycaemia.

 Worry too much about what others think